 A team that works successfully together will instantly create a more effective and productive environment.
-But team building activities can be quite difficult to arrange especially trying to fit in when everyone is available.
-So we have put together a few exercises for you and your work colleagues to take part in during work to get to know each other more and boost team confidence.
+But team building activities can be quite difficult to arrange especially trying to fit in when everyone is available due to different shifts or commitments outside of work.
+So we have put together a few activities, suggestions and tips for you and your work colleagues to take part in during work to get to know each other more and boost team confidence.

 Game of Possibilities

 Time: 5 minutes